-The Mission Mobilization team consists of several avenues to be on mission.
-We are here to explore different mission opportunities, equip our Texas Baptist church to lead and serve and engage others in gospel-centered conversations for Christ.
+Texas Baptists Missions team consists of several avenues to be on mission.
+We are here to explore different mission opportunities, equip our Texas Baptists churches to lead and serve and engage others in gospel-centered conversations for Christ.
 Discover the different ways you can serve on this page.

-Texas is a changing state; there are still many places where the gospel has not arrived.
-Organic churches are a new way to reach the unreached.
-We can start these churches in homes, workplaces or where ever necessary to help fulfill the Great Commission.
+Multi-housing and house congregations are a new way to reach the unreached.
+These churches meet in homes, workplaces or where ever necessary to help fulfill the Great Commission.

-We connect and assign churches to specific projects along the Texas/Mexico border as well as in the top 10 most populated cities of Mexico.
+River Ministry connects and assigns churches to specific projects along the Texas/Mexico border as well as the top 10 most populated cities of Mexico.
 We also provide training for missions groups and leadership conferences.

-We are dedicated to helping communities rebuild after disasters.
-We work with disaster survivors throughout the long-term restoration process by partnering with local churches, associations and other long-term recovery teams to:
+Disaster Recovery is dedicated to helping communities rebuild after disasters.
+We work with disaster survivors throughout the long-term restoration process.

-For students who have a desire to serve, please consider BOUNCE, our student disaster recovery ministry that gives students the opportunity to affect impacted areas and be the hands and feet of Christ.
+BOUNCE is an opportunity for students who have a desire to serve.
+Our student disaster recovery ministry gives students the opportunity to affect impacted areas and be the hands and feet of Christ.

 Mission-shaped Leadership Training